nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Apart from supporting the core HR functions, Coydir also supports *department-level management*, for other manpower staff and executives (*department heads, operations planning, etc.*).

 With these features, we offer a view that is broader than an individual employee profile and more specific than the full directory.

 Complete with **real-time statistics and analytics**, Coydir makes department management much simpler.
+With these information, HR can easily observe the structure of a particular department, track the number of currently available employees for better tasks delegation, or even perform a department restructure to improve the overall efficiency of the company.

 Currently, our application only provides a list of default departments for the user to choose from.
 Future update will include customizable department name.
 Our current list of valid departments are:
 - Administration